-In 2008 David was living in Austin, TX when he was diagnosed with focal segmental glomerulosclerosis (FSGS).
-In 2011 David received his kidney transplant through the Pair Exchange Donation Program from University Transplant Center in San Antonio where he currently resides for 7 years.
+In 2008, David Rodriguez was living in Austin, TX when he was diagnosed with focal segmental glomerulosclerosis (FSGS).
+Three years after his diagnosis, David received his kidney transplant through the Pair Exchange Donation Program at University Transplant Center in San Antonio, TX.
+Originally, a native of Brownsville, TX, David serves as a patient advocate and spokesperson for organ, tissue and eye donation, leading awareness campaigns about the benefits of organ donation throughout the State of Texas.